 Be aware of how your loans work, understand your responsibilities, manage your money by budgeting, keep track of your loan obligations, and maintain good records.
 These are all critical first steps to preventing default.
 If you are having problems repaying your loan(s), act.
 Ignoring the problem will not help; however, immediately dealing with your financial hardship can prevent delinquency and/or default.

 If you can’t make your monthly payment, or if you find that your monthly payment is too high, contact your loan servicer(s) to see if a deferment, forbearance, or a different repayment plan may be an option.

 Getting Out of Default

 To get out of default, the borrower has a few options.
 These include paying the loan(s) in full, rehabilitating the loan(s), or consolidation.
-If you are in default, the best thing you can do is reach out to the agency that is responsible for collecting your loan and discuss your options.
+If you are in default, the best thing you can do is reach out to the servicer or organization that holds your loan and discuss your options.
 If you are not sure who to contact, log in to your Federal Student Aid account at Studentaid.gov.